josh-monto/dob-permits/README.md

     - path/to/google/credentials:/.google/credentials:ro
 ```

 Save the file and navigate to the root directory of the project in a bash terminal.

+Next, create a folder called "scripts" in the airflow directory.

 Now it’s time to build (which could take a while) and run.
 To do this, run the following bash commands:

 docker compose build